 Setup and verification take just a few simple steps and is done through Google My Business.

 Head over to business.google.com and sign in to the Gmail account that you will associate with your business.
 Once you are in you will either choose the “Add Location” or Google will bring you directly to the create section for a new account.
 You have the option to search and locate your business name and if not listed, click on the “Add your Business to Google” option.
-Then follow the steps that you are taken through in order to get more information about your business – Category, location address, phone number, website.
-For your business’s Name, Address and Phone Number (NAP) ensure that it is relevant across all citations and directories that you create for your business.
+Then follow the steps that you are taken through in order to get more information about your business.
+It will ask for the category, location address, phone number, website, etc. For your business’s Name, Address and Phone Number (NAP) ensure that it is relevant across all citations and directories.
 Copy and paste this information so that everything lines up according to “Street vs. St.” or “New York vs. NY” etc.

 When it comes to categories there will only be one main service category to choose from a list of Google’s set categories.
 However, in addition to the main category, you can add more information in the additional subcategories and in the description section.
 This section allows for 750 characters of quality information about your business.
 Using keywords that are relevant to your local area and business products or services will help you rank higher in the local map listings.